matiasdiezcanseco/ai-blog-generator/README.md

 A Solid Start project to generate blog posts with AI.

+## Caveats

+- Env variables are tricky to load.
+- Consuming api endpoints with relative path in the routeData is complex.
+- For the 2 prior points, the all service url are prefixed with localhost:3000

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: